briatte/srqm/Programs/README.md

 Installs the additional Stata packages and [graph schemes by Edwin Leuven](http://leuven.economists.nl/stata.php) used in the course do-files.
 Requires Internet access to execute properly.
 Usually runs in less than five minutes.

-The subcommand will try to run as quickly as possible by skipping packages that are [already installed](http://www.stata.com/statalist/archive/2009-12/msg00493.html).
+The subcommand will try to run as quickly as possible by skipping packages that are [already installed][statalist-tip].
 This behaviour can be overriden by passing the `forced` option.

 ### `srqm check`